hmacht/ESPN-Game/README.md

 # ESPN-Game
-a little game made from espn data open file in terminal and call 'python APCT.py'
+a little game made from espn data.
+To play open file in terminal and call 'python APCT.py'